Sandstone Characteristics

 to use it in my house.
 Could you please send me as much information

-ultra violet light & water), reaction when in contact with other materials,
+(including ultra violet light & water), reaction when in contact

-ability to accept surface or other finishes, susceptibility to damage/or
+with other materials, ability to accept surface or other finishes,

 R1: